 Globalization has opened up exciting new opportunities for our clients to enter new markets all over the world.
 Unfortunately, some exciting new opportunities end up in disputes that are anything but exciting.
-Bradley’s International Construction Contract Negotiation, Administration, Dispute Avoidance, and Resolution experience has earned our practice group an outstanding reputation for successful representation of clients involved in high-stakes cross-border transactions and international disputes.
+Bradley’s International Construction Contract Negotiation, Administration, Dispute Avoidance, and Resolution team has earned our practice group an outstanding reputation for successful representation of clients involved in high-stakes cross-border transactions and international disputes.

 Our lawyers are leaders in this area, offering in-depth knowledge of and experience with the issues that make cross-border disputes so complex.
 We strive to be problem solvers who identify the potential risks in advance and arm our clients with strategies to avoid them.
 We have a successful track record with a wide array of clients, from individuals to multinational corporations, across many industries.
 Because of Bradley’s depth in other areas, we have deep knowledge and skill to call on for advice about taxes, corporate transactions, mergers, and acquisitions.

 The choice of law, venue, and dispute resolution procedure all may influence the outcome of a cross-border dispute.
 Clients turn to us for strategic advice when they enter new markets, so we can help them get the right contracts and contractual dispute resolution procedures in place to assure a fair proceeding if formal dispute resolution procedures must be invoked.
 We offer risk management advice, insurance advice, and risk audits to help clients identify and plan for pitfalls that may be lurking in their cross-border enterprises.